CDC Colorectal Cancer Control Program

 What We Are Doing:

-Asking the House and Senate Appropriations Committees to provide $51 million (an increase of nearly $7 million) for the CDC Colorectal Cancer Control Program in their FY24 Labor, Health and Human Services appropriations bills.
+Asking for $51 million for the Centers for Disease Control and Prevention (CDC) Colorectal Cancer Control Program (CRCCP) in the FY25 Labor, Health and Human Services appropriations bills.

 Take Action: